StianOvrevage/stian.tech/_posts/2020-11-27-end-of-2020-rough-database-landscape.md

 <a id="Background"></a>
 # Background

 I'm a consultant doing development, DevOps and cloud infrastructure.
-I also have the occational side project trying out the Tech Flavor of the Month.
+I also have the occasional side project trying out the Tech Flavor of the Month.

 <a id="ProjectPhase"></a>
 ## Project phase overview